Laynsb/Laya-BatteryMonitor-Module/README.md

 # Laya-BatteryMonitor Introduction (Rust)

-Laya-BatteryMonitor is a very lightweight and zero-overhead daemon service for Android ROMs.
-It minimizes power usage by adjusting the CPU frequency and governor based on the screen state.
+Laya-BatteryMonitor is an ultra lightweight and zero-overhead daemon service for Android ROMs.
+It significantly minimizes power usage by adjusting the CPU frequency and governor based on the screen state.

 ## Module Description
 - Automatically reduces CPU frequency when the screen is off, saving power without impacting performance when the device is in use.